 Chirp-peep-peep-chirp.
 The call remained faint, but its flapping wings beat like a storm against my mind.
 Chirp-peep-peep-chirp.

 I opened my eyes.
 And ears.
 At first, it was difficult to tell which was sound and which was sight.
-Both mapped the world, both wrestled for that commanding spot among my senses.
+Both mapped the world.
+Both wrestled for that commanding spot among my senses.
 I saw and heard a sky so bright and endless.
 A city, tiny and mysterious.
 A desert, which seemed like a thin layer of sand on the back of a god.
 The river snaking through the desert and city, though a quarter-mile wide, seemed like a string I could pull and tangle around a god-sized finger.
 The cultivation at the riverbank blazed green and brown with rich, canal-irrigated soil growing the rice, millet, couscous, wheat, figs, and grapes that fed the city.
-But now, it was trampled upon by the warhorses of the Sylgiz.
+But now, the warhorses of the Sylgiz trampled it.
 And those horses sprawled a great distance, roaming the thornbush-ridden grasslands to the south and even the scrub to the west, which was dotted with acacia trees, palms, and gazelle.

 And everything was upside down.
-Above me, the city surged, a wort amid the sand upon the god’s back.
+Above me, the city surged, a wart amid the sand upon the god’s back.
 I wanted to fall into the clouds below, but I was frozen in place.
 Instead, the city fell upon me, raging to smash me to pieces.
-But as it neared, it was as if I’d entered a bubble, and now could breathe air mixed with trees and sand and dust.
+But as it neared, it was as if I’d entered a bubble, and I now breathed air mixed with trees and sand and dust.
 An earthy taste.